esbnewman/ling/papers_talks.md

 ## Talks and Posters

+   Winter 2025. (with Gianluca Porta).
+[Ne-cliticization and the DP/PP distinction: A case for Q.]({{site.url}}/handouts/LSA2025_ne_cl_of_PPs.pdf) Poster at the LSA Annual Meeting.

+   Fall 2024. (with Peter Grishin and Giovanni Roversi).
+[Obviation in Passamaquoddy-Wolastoqey: Dependent case?]({{site.url}}/handouts/Obviation_workshop_handout-2.pdf) Talk at the Understanding Obviation workshop at McGill University.

-   Fall 2023.
+   Fall 2023-Spring 2024.
 [When wh-phrases are their own interveners.]({{site.url}}/handouts/keenan_comrie_cyclicity.pdf) Talks at the UMass Amherst Syntax Workshop and Leiden University's Comparative Syntax discussion group.

    Spring 2023.
 [Locality and the distribution of features.]({{site.url}}/handouts/SB_Brown_Bag.pdf) Talk at the Stony Brook Brown Bag talk series.